sajjadaemmi/Simple-TicTocToe/README.md

 # simple-TicTocToe
-simple TicTocToe game with Python
+Simple TicTocToe game with Python

-size of game board is 3 * 3
+Size of game board is 3 * 3

 In this simple game you play TicTocToe with AI

-try to win it  :)
+Try to win it  :)